Spectral form factor and energy correlations in banded random matrices: Spectral Form Factor

 Motivated by the two-level form factor of the Rosenzweig-Porter ensemble~\cite{Pandey1995}, we propose the following ansatz for BRM,

-where $f(\tau)$ is a second order polynomial and $\alpha$ is a fitting parameter.
+where $f(\tau)$ is a second order polynomial and $\eta$ is a fitting parameter.

 In Fig.~\ref{fig_BRM_two-pt}, we show that the ansatz in Eq.~\eqref{eq_b2_fit} (dashed lines) agrees very well with the numerical results (solid lines).
+In Table~\ref{tab:fit_param_b2}, we show the fitting parameters used in Fig.~\ref{fig_BRM_two-pt} for various values of $\gamma$.
 Notice that in the ergodic phase ($\gamma>1$), $b_2(\tau) \approx b_2^{\mathrm{GOE}}(\tau)$, with small deviations appearing for $\tau\ll 1$.
 On the other hand, the second term in Eq.~\eqref{eq_b2_fit} is dominant in the nonergodic phase ($\gamma<1$).